scotm/imessage-extractor/README.md

 python -m pytest
 ```

+The test suite covers input validation helpers, database export functions, and
+parser utilities (such as URL and mention extraction).

 ## How It Works

 This tool directly reads your iMessage database file (chat.db) which is maintained by macOS.